 2.)
 Maintain Healthy Soil.

 Once you have the desired amount of grass to crowd out the weeds, keep the soil healthy by fertilizing and aerating.
 Have a Kansas City lawn care specialist test your soil and come up with a fertilization plan that will help your lawn thrive all season long.
 Unfortunately, weeds can grow in almost any soil.
 And weeds will also benefit from fertilizer just as much, if not more than your grass.
 But we at least want to level the playing field, and remember number one on this list, crowd out weeds with thick healthy grass.

 Using an organic fertilizer is also a great choice.
 Along with helping the grass grow thick and green, organic fertilizers are healthier for the soil in general.
 And when it comes to creating a beautiful lawn, healthy soil is very important.

 Not all herbicides are made of nasty chemicals that can harm our health.
 Organic soaps, plant oil blends, and even other household products are all used as organic herbicides.

 Some research suggests that vinegar may not be as effective at killing weeds as many people would believe.
-The problem being, that it does have trouble killing the roots of some larger weeds.
-However, research does show that drenching targeting weeds with vinegar will kill them without any risk of toxic runoff.
+The problem being it has trouble killing the roots of some larger weeds.
+However, research does show that drenching weeds with vinegar will kill them with no risk of toxic runoff.
 It is important to keep in mind that vinegar is not selective, so it will kill anything it comes in contact with.
 Also, always avoid eye contact and follow label instructions, even when using organic herbicides.